 After Laparoscopic Gastric Bypass Surgery

 As you begin your new life after surgery, the team at our bariatric surgery practice will be right there with you, offering follow-up care and support.
 We will see you approximately one to two weeks after your surgery to make sure everything is going well, and additional check-up exams will occur once every four months for the next year.
 After that, we will see you at least once a year to monitor your progress and health.
-Of course, if at any time you feel that you need an appointment with Dr. Kim or Dr. Holden, one will be made for you quickly.
+Of course, if at any time you feel that you need an appointment with your surgeon, one will be made for you quickly.

 We provide support groups for patients to attend after their laparoscopic gastric bypass procedure.
 These groups are led by Pam, our bariatric nurse coordinator, and offer patients a chance to connect with their peers and to continue receiving educational and emotional support.